Supporting your professional development

 Skills and Strengths

-Throughout your time studying with us, you will learn valuable transferable skills that will help with your employment prospects:
+You will learn valuable transferable skills that will help you with your employment prospects including:

-- Analytical and problem solving: Through your study of economic principles and models, you will learn how to extract the essential features of complex systems, providing usable frameworks for evaluation.
+- Analysing and problem-solving: Through your study of economic principles and models, you’ll learn how to extract the essential features of complex systems, providing useable frameworks for evaluation

-- Organisational: Through a rigorous and varied assessment schedule and a compulsory dissertation module in your final year, you will learn the essentials of time management, prioritisation and how to be well organised.
+- Organisation: Through a rigorous assessment schedule and a compulsory dissertation module in your final year, you’ll learn the essentials of time management, prioritisation and how to be well organised

-- Team working: You will have plenty of opportunities to work with others and nurture your emotional intelligence, developing a professional attitude.
+- Collaboration: You’ll have plenty of opportunities to work with others and nurture your emotional intelligence, developing a professional attitude

 - Don’t discount the activities you have done before you get to university – these are a foundation for you to build on and can inform your future direction/interests.